 VistoShield vs Wordfence

 Two different philosophies for WordPress security.
-See how an open-source, modular approach compares to the industry incumbent.
+See how a modular WordPress plugin with cloud dashboard compares to the industry incumbent.

 Feature-by-Feature Comparison